-Potassium Dichromate (chromium) is a steel-gray metal that is used in the manufacturing of chrome steel orchrome-nickel-steel alloys (stainless steel) and for chrome plating other metals.
-It occurs in small quantities in manysubstances, and contact is possible in many industries, as well as in the household.
-In the household, PotassiumDichromate is found in coatings used to prevent rust, bleaches, and yellow and green paint.
-The chromates areone of the most common causes of occupationally induced allergic contact dermatitis, particularly in workers inthe construction, tanning, metal, printing and ceramics industries.
+Potassium Dichromate (chromium) is a steel-gray metal that is used in the manufacturing of chrome steel or chrome-nickel-steel alloys (stainless steel), and for chrome plating other metals.
+It occurs in small quantities in many substances, and contact is possible in many industries and settings.
+In the household, Potassium Dichromate is found in bleaches, yellow and green paint, and in coatings to prevent rust.
+The chromates are one of the most common causes of occupationally induced allergic contact dermatitis, particularly in workers in the construction, tanning, metal, printing and ceramics industries.

 How can I avoid it?

 Substitution of industrial chemicals, a change of jobs, or protective clothing to avoid exposure to Potassium Dichromate should be based on a careful evaluation of the Safety Data Sheets (SDS) in the workplace.
 Incorporation of iron sulfate in cement appears to be an effective method for preventing allergic contact dermatitis due to Chromium.
 Early identification and treatment of allergic contact dermatitis due to chromium, along with avoidance, may prevent the chronic, persistent dermatitis often seen in workers with chromate sensitivity.
 To avoid foot dermatitis from chrome-tanned leather shoes and boots, vegetable-tanned or plastic footwear should be substituted.
 Do not handle burnt matches or ashes with your bare hands.

 • Dental restorations

 • Froster (glass and pottery)

 • Green felt or baize (covering on gambling and pool tables)